Gametism/Shader-Cache-Cleaner/README.md

-# Shader-Cache-Cleaner

-The Shader Cache Cleaner script is a Windows batch file designed to help users delete shader cache files associated with various graphics drivers, including NVIDIA, AMD, and Intel.
-The script checks for administrative privileges before proceeding and allows users to add custom shader cache paths for cleanup.
-It logs its operations to a log file for reference.
-Shader caches store precompiled shaders to improve game performance, but occasionally, they can cause issues and may need to be deleted.

-Key Features:

-Administrative Privileges:

-The script checks if it is running with administrative rights and prompts for elevation if not.

-Cache Location Definitions:

-It defines specific directories for NVIDIA, AMD, and Intel shader caches that are commonly found in the user's AppData directory.

-User Interaction:

-Users are welcomed with a message and given the option to proceed with cleaning the caches or to cancel the operation.
-The script confirms with the user before proceeding with the deletion of cache files.

-Custom Path Option:

-Users can specify a custom path for shader cache directories they wish to clean.
-This is useful for game-specific cache files not covered by the predefined paths.

-Cache Deletion:

-The script attempts to delete the contents of the defined shader cache directories.
-If successful, it informs the user; if not, it provides feedback about any issues encountered (e.g., files in use).

-Logging:

-All actions taken by the script, including deletions and errors, are logged into a log file located in the user's AppData directory.
-This allows users to review what actions were performed and to troubleshoot any issues.

-User Feedback:

-Throughout the process, the script provides feedback in the console and records important messages in the log file, making it user-friendly.

-Error Handling:

-The script checks for the existence of directories before attempting to delete them and informs the user if any specified paths are not found.

-Guidance for NVIDIA/AMD Users:

-If shader issues persist, the script provides advice on how to reset or disable the shader cache in the NVIDIA or AMD control panels.

-This script is useful if you are experiencing performance issues or stuttering in games, as clearing shader caches can sometimes resolve such problems.

-MIT license
+## How to Use

+1. Download and extract the files.
+2. Run the BAT file.
+3. The tool will automatically scan your system for shader caches.
+4. Review the found cache folders/files shown on screen.
+5. Confirm deletion if you want to proceed.

+---

+## Shader Cache Cleaner v0.2

+Shader Cache Cleaner is a Windows batch utility designed to locate and remove shader cache files created by graphics drivers, DirectX, and supported games.

+Shader caches store precompiled shaders to reduce loading times and improve performance.
+However, corrupted or outdated cache files can sometimes cause:

+* stuttering
+* hitching
+* long shader compilation times
+* graphical issues
+* poor game performance after updates

+Clearing shader caches can often resolve these problems.

+---

+## Key Features

+### Administrative Privileges

+The script checks if it is running with administrator rights.
+If not, it automatically requests elevation before continuing.

+---

+### Automatic Cache Detection

+Instead of deleting predefined paths blindly, Version 0.2 first scans your system and only lists shader caches that are actually found.

+This improves transparency and avoids unnecessary actions.

+---

+### Supported Cache Locations

+The tool checks common Windows shader cache locations, including:

+#### NVIDIA

+* DXCache
+* GLCache
+* NV_Cache

+#### AMD

+* DxCache
+* GLCache

+#### Intel

+* ShaderCache
+* Low ShaderCache

+#### Microsoft / DirectX

+* D3DSCache

+---

+### Unreal Engine Game Cache Detection

+Version 0.2 also scans `%LOCALAPPDATA%` for Unreal Engine style shader cache files commonly used by games.

+Examples:

+* `*_ShaderCacheCheck.bin`
+* `*.upipelinecache`

+Such as:

+* `MGSDeltaFix_ShaderCacheCheck.bin`
+* `Bloodlines2_PCD3D_SM6.upipelinecache`

+---

+### Found Cache Preview Before Deletion

+Before deleting anything, the script shows every detected cache item.

+Example:

+[Folder] NVIDIA DXCache
+[Folder] DirectX D3DSCache
+[File] Bloodlines2_PCD3D_SM6.upipelinecache

+You stay in full control before confirming deletion.

+---

+### Safe Confirmation Prompt

+No deletion happens automatically.

+The script asks for confirmation before removing any detected cache folders or files.

+---

+### Logging

+All actions are logged to:

+%LOCALAPPDATA%\ShaderCacheCleaner.log

+The log includes:

+* scan results
+* deleted items
+* failed deletions
+* timestamps
+* cancellation events

+---

+### User Feedback

+The tool provides clear live feedback in the console during:

+* scanning
+* found results
+* deletion progress
+* final summary

+---

+### Error Handling

+The script checks whether files/folders exist before deleting them.

+If something cannot be removed (for example currently in use), it reports the failure instead of silently skipping it.

+---

+### Helpful Guidance After Cleanup

+If shader problems continue, the tool recommends restarting Windows and resetting shader cache manually in your GPU control panel.

+#### NVIDIA

+Manage 3D Settings → Shader Cache Size

+#### AMD

+Graphics → Advanced → Reset Shader Cache

+---

+## Why Use It?

+Shader Cache Cleaner v0.2 is useful if you experience:

+* stutter after driver updates
+* Unreal Engine games recompiling endlessly
+* corrupted shader caches
+* poor frametimes
+* random hitching
+* post-update performance drops

+---

+## License

+MIT License